 Total hip replacement is one of the most successful procedures in all medicine.
 In the vast majority of cases, total hip replacement enables people to live more active lives without debilitating hip pain.
 Over time, however, a hip replacement can fail for a variety of reasons.

 When this occurs, your provider may recommend that you have a second operation to remove some or all of the parts of the original prosthesis and replace them with new ones.
 This procedure is called revision total hip replacement.

-The decision to have hip replacement surgery should be a cooperative one made by you, your family, your primary care doctor, and your orthopedic surgeon.
-The process of making this decision typically begins with a referral by your doctor to an orthopedic surgeon for an initial evaluation.
+The decision to have hip replacement surgery should be a cooperative one made by you, your family, your primary care provider, and your orthopedic surgeon.
+The process of making this decision often begins with a referral by your primary care provider to an orthopedic surgery specialist for an initial evaluation.

 To help you decide if hip replacement is right for you, talk with your provider.
 You can ask him or her:

 Your orthopedic surgery provider may recommend a hip replacement revision to replace a damaged artificial hip joint with a new one.
 Your provider will only consider a hip replacement revision if other treatment options have not improved your condition.
 Your provider may recommend a hip replacement revision to replace a hip prosthesis that is damaged due to:

 People who have completed hip replacement surgery and encountered difficulties or complications at any time after the surgery are candidates for revision hip surgery.
 The recommendation will be determined by a highly trained orthopedic surgery provider after reviewing a candidate’s medical history and evaluating the risks and benefits.

 After surgery, most people stay in the hospital for 1 to 2 days.
 While you are in the hospital, you will get: